 It is the mission of the College’s Procurement Department to provide fair and equal treatment to all suppliers involved in the procurement process.
 All contracts for the purchase of goods and services are awarded through competitive bidding processes established by the College.
 The College’s Procurement Department works in conjunction with the Small Business Development Center at TCNJ to encourage the participation of SBE’s, MBE’s and WBE’s in procurement activities at the College.
 The targets are to award 25% of the dollar value of contracts to eligible small, minority and female-owned businesses.

 College’s Procurement staff attend conferences and trade shows supported by Small, Minority and Women-owned businesses in order to explain the College’s bidding process.
 Ordering departments are also encouraged to be aware of this commitment by the College and they are encouraged to utilize these suppliers when available.
+Use link to search for businesses registered as a SBE and/or certified as a M/WBE with the State of New Jersey.

 Disposal Of Surplus equipment